RYNO8/SYNCS_coup/README.md

 At one point I tried to find Shrek by collected games where the winner isnt me and doesnt look like sample submissions.
 Then I tried to find a common strategy of some sort.
 Couldn't find strategy, i guess annonymous players are effective.
 In fact its probably for the best that players are annonymous, otherwise we can analyse each other (this is boring), and make bots that explicitly counter other bots.

+I unintentionally did all my work on this at unearthly hours.
+This turned out to be good, because other players aren't changing their bots at the same time (controlled environment).
+I guess all nighters aren't so bad after all :')

+> Editor’s note: a Very advanced strat is to fake losing a challenge by discarding your This seems very aggressive, would this actually work?

 Timeout if we predict we are going to lose, so the game ends up in a tie. :)))))))